Weak gravitational quantum effects in boson particles: Generalized Schr odinger Equation

 where $m$ is the mass of the scalar field and $n_0=n_0(t,\vec{x})$ is defined as the scalar field density, namely $n_0=|\Phi|^2$.
-The space-time is expanded in a 3+1 slices, such that the coordinate $t$ here is the parameter of evolution, the 3+1 metric then reads
+The factor in front of the third term is due to dimensional analysis, with that we return to the standard Schrödinger equation, as we see below.
+With this analysis we could find some other potential forms of higher order, nevertheless we did not take into account these expressions because their contributions are smaller than the linear term.
+On the other hand, the space-time is expanded in 3+1 slices, such that the coordinate $t$ here is the parameter of evolution, the 3+1 metric then reads

 $N$ represents the lapse function which measures the proper time of the observers traveling along the world line, $N^i$ is the shift vector that measures the displacement of the observers between the spatial slices and $\gamma_{ij}$ is the spatial metric.